Nebraska - What to watch in 2026

 The following facts might help to put the cuts and impact into a better perspective:

-There are so many good resources out there about the history of Medicaid, statistics on spending and enrollee data, etc. My main ones are:
+There are so many good resources out there on the history of Medicaid, spending statistics, and enrollee data, etc. The main ones are:

 Center on Budget and Policy Priorities - Introduction to Medicaid